-Due to the abundance of wildlife viewing and the natural beauty of the region, these parks have become some of the most popular in the country–with Yellowstone one of the country's top five most visited parks, seeing over three million visitors each year.
-Unfortunately, with the influx of tourists comes increased challenges to the park and its iconic wildlife.
+Due to the abundance of wildlife viewing and the natural beauty of the region, these parks have become some of the most popular in the country--with Yellowstone one of the country's top five most visited parks, seeing over three million visitors each year.
+With the influx of tourists comes increased challenges to the park and its iconic wildlife.
 The best way to reduce these impacts is to educate people about the wildlife in the region so that when they visit, they know how to enjoy one of our most cherished national landscapes without negatively impacting the fragile ecosystems of the parks .
 American Bison

-Yellowstone's bison, more commonly referred to as buffalo, are the oldest and largest public bison herd in the United States.
+Yellowstone's bison, commonly referred to as buffalo, are the oldest and largest public bison herd in the United States.
 Bison are a must-see animal during any park visit, since they stand as an iconic symbol of the region and the state of Wyoming.
 Bison can weigh up to 2,000 pounds and run as fast as 40 miles per hour.
 On any given trip to Yellowstone, you are almost guaranteed to spot one of these oddly shaped herbivores grazing at a distance.
-On many occasions, they slowly saunter across the park roads, causing what we at Backroads call an "am jam”– when traffic gets backed up due to the excitement of an animal sighting.
+On many occasions, they slowly saunter across the park roads, causing what we at Backroads call an "am jam"-- when traffic gets backed up due to the excitement of an animal sighting.
 While it is easy to get very close to a bison (sometimes they will walk right up to your car), it is important to keep your distance, because if scared or aggravated, these huge animals will get aggressive.
 There have been people harmed by bison in the park, but as long as you give them space, bison are no threat and are thrilling to observe in their natural habitat.
 Elk

-The Yellowstone-Teton area is also home to over 30,000 to 40,000 free-ranging elk, also known as wapiti to the Shawnee, meaning white-rumped deer.
+The Yellowstone-Teton area is also home to over 30,000 to 40,000 free-ranging elk, also known as wapiti to the Shawnee, meaning "white-rumped deer".
 Elk spend their summers in Yellowstone's plentiful grasslands and then migrate to warmer areas with less snowfall and more vegetation for the winter.
-Elk are not spotted as often as bison, but the bull elk are one of the most photographed animals in the park, probably because of their impressive racks.
+Elk are not spotted as often as bison, but the bull elk are one of the most photographed animals in the park, probably because of their impressive antlers.
 Bulls start growing their antlers around one year old and then in the spring each year, they drop their antlers and grow a new pair.
 In late summer, elk rub the "velvet" off of their antlers and you can see the signs of their rubbing on trees throughout the parks.
-Some visitors are lucky enough to find elk antlers on the ground within park boundaries, but antlers are not allowed to be taken as a souvenir.
+Gray Wolf

 GYE is one of only five regions in North America where grizzly bears are found.
 Populations have been threatened by habitat loss and hunting.
 Now only about 600 live within the Yellowstone-Teton area.
 Grizzly bears generally don't attack humans unless they feel threatened.
-There are infrequent grizzly attacks in the park but last year 14 grizzly bears had to be euthanized because of interactions with humans - often a result of human negligence for which the bears had to pay the price.
+There are infrequent grizzly attacks in the park but occasionally bears have to be euthanized because of interactions with humans - often a result of human negligence for which the bears had to pay the price.
 In many cases, bear-human interactions can be avoided by better understanding how to recreate safely in bear territory.
 Never approach bears, make noise while hiking so as not to surprise a bear, and always make sure food is properly stored in bear-proof containers.
 If bears become accustomed to finding food from negligent tourists, they often have to be euthanized.
 However, when safely observed in the wild, spotting a grizzly bear is an experience you'll remember for a lifetime!
 Moose